-Before you purchase new software, it is important to check where all the data is stored.
+Before you purchase new software, it is vital to check where all the data is stored.
 SaaS users can ask the following questions to cross-check data storage policies:

-Disasters can happen out of the blue and have the capacity to shake the foundations of your business.
-You need to ask these questions to get yourself ready to face any impending disasters.
+Disasters can happen out of the blue and can shake the foundations of your business.
+You must ask these questions to prepare yourself to face any impending disasters.

-Security and data breaches are a common security threat that organizations face every day.
+Security and data breaches are common security threats that organizations face every day.
 Ask these questions to know how well your supplier can mitigate and overcome privacy and data breaches.

-What measures does your cloud application provider have in place to prevent security breaches?
-Is their security team equipped to handle a direct attack of ransomware or malware?
+What measures does your cloud application provider have to prevent security breaches?
+For example, is their security team equipped to handle a direct ransomware attack or malware?